ahuggel/SwissRailwayClock/docs/README.md

 Garmin smartwatches with a MIP display can perform screen updates every second, even in low-power mode, which makes it possible to always show a [second hand], as opposed to only drawing it in high-power mode.
 This per-second update in low-power mode has very strict limits set on execution time though; only a tiny portion of the screen can be modified and only a minimal number of statements can be executed within these limits.

 AMOLED watches on the other hand, do not have support for such per-second updates at all.
-It is not possible to update the screen more often than once a minute in always-on (low-power) mode and therefore, the second hand is only shown in high-power mode on AMOLED watches.
+It is not possible to update the screen more often than once a minute in always-on (low-power) mode and therefore, the second hand can only be shown in high-power mode on AMOLED watches.

 The Swiss Railway Clock watchface implements three different architectures for three classes of devices and [Jungle file build instructions] define for each device, which architecture it uses: